nlenno1/nick-lennon-drummer-ms1/README.md

 - As a **Potential Student** I want to find information on the client’s lessons, the client’s experience, see previous student testimonials and view examples of the lesson content to help me establish if the client is a good teacher, to encourage me to get in touch if I have any questions and to sign up for lessons
 - As a **Musician/Potential Collaborator**, I want to see the client’s previous work/performances, experience and training to allow me to decide if I want to work with them in the future and then to find easy ways to contact them.
 - As a **Fan** who saw the client perform, I want to find more information about the client including what their latest music or video is, pictures of client and pervious performances, links to clients current projects, when their next show is, links to buy tickets and to connect with their social networks.
-- As an **Agent,Recruiter or Potential Employer**, I want to see information about the client’s training and experience as well as be able to view performances to establish the client’s playing ability and be able to download a copy of the information for future referance, before having an easy way to get in touch.
+- As an **Agent,Recruiter or Potential Employer**, I want to see information about the client’s training and experience as well as be able to view performances to establish the client’s playing ability and be able to download a copy of the information for future reference, before having an easy way to get in touch.

 [Back to top](#nick-lennon---drummer)